FScholsen/flist-ui/README.md

   };
   ```

-  The default behaviour is to extend the config at project root, but you can create your own if you want (by removing the imported module from the exported object config).
+  The default behaviour is to extend the config at project root, but you can create your own if you want (by removing the imported module from the exported object configuration).

   This configuration will allow to build each package independently if it's needed.